tmtxt/tmtxt.github.com/_posts/2021-05-09-mistakes-of-software-developer-favor-nosql-over-sql-part-3.md

 usually read/write the whole unstructured object using very simple queries.
 There are some specific use cases that you can think about
-- Receive data from another system (an integration API for example): You can use a NoSQL database as a temporary storage to increase API response time and safety by deferring processing data.
+- Receive data from another system (an integration API for example): You can use a NoSQL database as a temporary storage to increase API response time and safety by deferring data processing to a later time.
   Read more
   [Scaling the System at AR - Part 2 - Message Queue for Integration]({%post_url 2020-03-28-scaling-the-system-at-ar-part-2%})
 - A backing service to store Message Values for a Message Queue application